-Employees who have experienced sexual violence in the University's programs or services may seek assistance from the BCPD, the University Title IX Coordinator, or the Harassment Coordinator.
+Employees who have experienced sexual misconduct or sexual violence may seek assistance from the BCPD, the University Title IX

+Coordinator, or the Harassment Coordinator, or the confidential resource provider for employees.
+The confidential resource provider and/or the Harassment Coordinator can help facilitate interim supportive measures for an employee complainant, as reasonable and appropriate in the circumstances.
 Under certain circumstances, an employee who is a victim of domestic violence may be entitled to take time off under the University's Domestic Violence Leave Policy or under another available leave policy (such as a paid or unpaid medical or personal leave).
-Employees who need time off to address issues related to domestic violence or other sexual violence are encouraged to consult with their supervisor or the Benefits Director to determine what, if any, leave may be available to them.
+Employees who need time off to address issues related to domestic violence or other sexual misconduct are encouraged to consult with their supervisor or the Benefits Director to determine what, if any, leave may be available to them.